 The radius bone goes from your elbow to your wrist.
-The radial head is the top of the radial bone, just below your elbow.
+The radial head is at the top of the radius bone, just below your elbow.
 A fracture is a break in your bone.

-The most common cause of a radial head fracture is breaking a fall with an outstretched arm.
+The most common cause of a radial head fracture is falling with an outstretched arm.

-You may have pain and swelling for 1 - 2 weeks.
+You may have pain and swelling for 1 to 2 weeks.

 If your break is more severe, you may need to see a bone doctor (orthopedic surgeon).
 Some fractures require surgery to:

 Depending on how severe your fracture is and on other factors, you may not have full range of motion after you recover.
-Most fractures heal well in 6 - 8 weeks.
+Most fractures heal well in 6 to 8 weeks.

 For pain, you can use ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), or acetaminophen (Tylenol).
 You can buy these pain medicines without a prescription.